tnscorcoran/istio-3scale/README.md

 ![](https://github.com/tnscorcoran/istio-3scale/blob/master/images/4-promote.png)

 Later on, we'll need the _service id_ of this Istio configured API Product.
-Copy it from the address bar.
+Copy it from the address bar - in my case 2.
 Below we'll use it in the variable SERVICE_ID.
 ![](https://github.com/tnscorcoran/istio-3scale/blob/master/images/4-service-id.png)

 The final thing we need to do is create an access token with which the service mesh communicates back to the 3scale manager.
 Go to: